Which LinkedIn Plan is Suitable for Service Providers?

 • Limited profile visitor insights (only see last 5 viewers)

-• No additional InMail credits
+• No InMail credits

-Best For: Freelancers just starting out, service providers with limited budgets, or those testing LinkedIn's potential before investing in premium features.
+Freelancers just starting out, service providers with limited budgets, or those testing LinkedIn's potential before investing in premium features.

 Many successful service providers operate effectively with the free plan, especially when they combine it with strategic networking and consistent engagement.
 The key is being proactive about connecting with potential clients and engaging with their content before attempting to sell your services.